jsfillman/resume/README.md

 ## Professional Summary

 Solutions Architect and DevOps Engineer with a proven track record in optimizing infrastructure and streamlining development processes.
 Successful in pre-sales, sealing deals over 75% of the time.
 Expert in delivering scalable solutions in educational, research, and high-demand environments.
-Skilled in consulting on AI integration and effective API utilization.
+Skilled in consulting on AI integration and effective API **utilization.

-## Skills

-- **DevOps & Automation**: GitHub Actions, Ansible, Puppet, CI/CD pipelines
-- **Cloud & Infrastructure**: AWS, Azure, Kubernetes, Docker
-- **Security & Compliance**: OAuth, LDAP, SAML, vulnerability detection
-- **Big Data & Analytics**: MongoDB, ArangoDB, Kafka, ElasticSearch
-- **Project Management**: Agile methodologies, Scrum, requirements gathering
-- **Tools & Platforms**: Atlassian Suite (JIRA, Confluence, Bitbucket), GitHub, GitLab
-- **Communication & Leadership**: Client consulting, team leadership, training and mentoring
-- **API Utilization**: Consulting on the effective use of published APIs for AI integration

 ## Experience